openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 deviations and notes for Teams are included in the instructions below.

-Before setting up a Team Open Response Assessment, make sure that you have set up your course's Team Configuration to define the desired team-sets in the **Settings > Advanced Configuration** menu.
-See :ref:`Enable and Configure Teams <Enable and Configure Teams>` for help setting up team-sets.
+Before setting up a Team Open Response Assessment, make sure that you have set up your course's Team Configuration to define the desired team sets in the **Settings > Advanced Configuration** menu.
+See :ref:`Enable and Configure Teams <Enable and Configure Teams>` for help setting up team sets.

 .. _PA Create Component: